Jake Winebaum

 Jake Winebaum (born 1959) is an American entrepreneur.
 Winebaum is the founder of FamilyFun magazine, Business.com, Brighter.com and co-founder of eCompanies and Applied Cognition.

-Early life
+Early life and education

 Winebaum’s father, Sumner, was an advertising executive with Young & Rubicam in New York and Europe; and his mother, Helen (née Auerbach), was a stage and television actress.
 Shortly after his birth in New York City, the family moved to London, Milan and Paris before settling in Exeter, New Hampshire.

-Winebaum attended Phillips Exeter Academy and Dartmouth College, where he majored in Biology and Creative Writing, graduated cum laude, and also won the Grimes Senior Writing Prize.
-At Dartmouth, Winebaum played three sports, Soccer, Lacrosse and Alpine Skiing.
+Winebaum attended Phillips Exeter Academy and Dartmouth College, where he majored in Biology and Creative Writing and graduated cum laude in 1981.
+He also won the Grimes Senior Writing Prize.
+At Dartmouth, Winebaum played three sports, soccer, lacrosse and alpine skiing.

+Career

-Entrepreneurial career
+Early career

 While at Dartmouth in 1980, Winebaum started his first business, Same Day Fish Company.
 He spent summers throughout high school and college working on fishing boats and started a fish processing and distribution business delivering fish and lobsters to restaurants and supermarkets throughout Northern New England.